Robert Sugden: Reception

 Karl Davies, who was the third actor to portray Robert, received much praise from fans and critics for his portrayal of the character.
 Anthony D. Langford of The Backlot remarked that Cain knocking Robert to the floor in one punch was "ridiculous", because Robert isn't "exactly a small guy".
 He also mentioned how he noticed that Robert, Aaron and Finn (all of which are either homosexual or bisexual) had been "beaten up, shoved around and/or intimidated by Cain".
 In August 2017, Hawley was longlisted for "Best Actor" and "Best Bad Boy" at the Inside Soap Awards, while he and Miller were longlisted for "Best Partnership".
 The nominations for "Best Bad Boy" and "Best Partnership" made the viewer-voted shortlist.
 In September 2017, Ryan Hawley won "Best Soap Actor" for TV Choice Awards.
 On 13 March 2018, Ryan Hawley won the industry voted TRIC award for "Best Soap Actor".
 For his portrayal of Robert, Hawley won the accolade for Best Soap Actor (Male) at the 2018 Digital Spy Reader Awards.
 Robert's pairing with Aaron also won for the "Best Soap Couple" award.

+Monde Mwitumwa from LeedsLive called Robert one of the soap's "most popular yet complicated characters", a "fan favourite" and "truly original".
+However, he also called Robert a "bad lad", "The Dales troublemaker", "a manipulative killer and a cut-throat businessman", "duplicitous" and a "scheming murderer" who would "stop at nothing to trick people out of their money".
+Mwitumwa also wrote that Richard Smith played the role of baby Robert "to perfection" and called Christopher Smith's exit from the role "dramatic", as well as noting that Robert's "bitterness" stemmed from his jealousy of Andy.
+He also wrote that Hawley's version of the character was the most popular out of Robert's portrayers, and called for Robert to return to the show.